-- The Anchorage Avalanche Center will be in Banff for the 2014 International Snow Science Workshop.
-Our presentation on Piloting an Avalanche Advisory Program for Public Recreation in Alaska’s Most Readily Accessible Avalanche Terrain: the Front Range and Eagle River Area Chugach Mountains will be on display in the Kinnear Centre Room 303/305 from 11:40am to 1:25pm (Banff time) Monday, September 29.
+- The Anchorage Avalanche Center was in Banff for the 2014 International Snow Science Workshop.
+Checkout the paper on our presentation: Piloting an Avalanche Advisory Program for Public Recreation in Alaska’s Most Readily Accessible Avalanche Terrain: the Front Range and Eagle River Area Chugach Mountains

 - The Anchorage Avalanche Center concluded its second season of avalanche advisories and professional observations for the most frequently visited avalanche terrain of Chugach State Park with its April 26-27, 2014 weekend avalanche outlook.
-With a 100% volunteer staff of one, the Anchorage Avalanche Center provided advisories for 58 days and professional observations for 42 days during the 2013-14 season.
+The Anchorage Avalanche Center provided advisories for 58 days and professional observations for 42 days during the 2013-14 season.
 The Anchorage Avalanche Center provided an avalanche outlook for every weekend from December 13, 2013 to April 27, 2014 plus additional advisories-outlooks and observations as much as possible and as conditions dictated due to increasing danger.
 If you find this avalanche information program valuable and would like to see it continue for seasons to come, please make a tax-deductible donation to help the Anchorage Avalanche Center achieve sustainability.

 Support your local grassroots avalanche center!